 Recycling batteries is very important as batteries contain various heavy metals such as nickel, zinc, lead, mercury, lithium, cobalt, and cadmium.
 Recycling allows materials to be recovered, reused, and disposed of properly, keeping these hazardous materials out of landfill.

-Primary (single-use) household batteries can now be dropped off at the following Town facilities:
+Used household batteries can be dropped-off at the following Town facilities:

 Municipal Offices (395 Mulock Drive)

 Ray Twinney Recreation Complex (100 Eagle Street West)

 - Old Town Hall (460 Botsford Street)

 Note: designated battery recycling bins are located near the customer service area.

 Batteries can also be taken to select York Region waste depots for proper recycling and disposal.
 For more information, please visit York Region's